Chuacx13/Financial-Statements-Scraper/README.md

 # Financial Statements Scraper

+## Project Overview

 This project is a Python-based web scraper designed to extract financial data from https://discountingcashflows.com.
-The tool leverages Selenium WebDriver to automate the data collection process and save the output as CSV files.
+The project leverages Selenium WebDriver to automate the data collection process before saving the scraped data in a CSV file.
+Additionally, using the scraped data, a stock analysis is conducted to determine the fair price of a stock, along with its margin of safety prices.
+This analysis is inspired by the value investing tips and strategies suggested by Phil Town's Rule No. 1 book.

 ## Features

 - Automated scraping of financial statements of your chosen ticker.
-- Customizable projected growth rates.
-- Output suggested Sticker Prices with Margin of Safety Price.
+- Output contains suggested Sticker Prices of a stock, along with its Margin of Safety Price.
-- Output saved in CSV format.
+- Output saved in CSV format for easy viewing.

+## Limitations

+1. Stock analysis is done with referenced to quantitative strategies mentioned in Phil Town's Rule No. 1 book.
+Actual fair price still have to be determined with other information such as the company's quality of management and economic moat.
+2. Scraped data only contains some metrics found in the company's financial statements (eg. EPS, Free Cash Flow, Revenue and more).
+Extracted metrics are chosen based on the requirement of Phil Town's suggested valuation strategies.

 ## Prerequisites